Rose Scholars

 • Comment Requirement.
 Finally, Scholars are required to comment on at least 5 other posts for each semester.

-New this fall, Rose House Dean’s Council members meet bi-weekly with Rose House Professor-Dean, Rosemary Avery to develop one’s leadership potential and community-building skills by contributing to the shared governance of the House.
+Rose House Dean’s Council members meet weekly (30min meetings) with Rose House Professor-Dean, Rosemary Avery to develop one’s leadership potential and community-building skills by contributing to the shared governance of the House.
 In addition to representing fellow resident needs in council with the House Professor-Dean, members each take responsibility for one community initiative through the following council positions:

 Course Add/Drop

-In the Fall Semester, students accepted into the program are enrolled in the Fall section of UNILWYL 1402 the week following acceptance (students are batch-enrolled by the Registrar).
-Students who complete Fall semester requirements are enrolled in the Spring section of UNILWYL 1402 in December or January.
+In the Fall Semester, students are enrolled in the Fall section of UNILWYL 1402 after the application closes (students are batch-enrolled by the Registrar).
+Students will receive permission codes to enroll in the Spring section of the course.
 Students may withdraw from Rose Scholars until the University Registrar drop deadline (check the OUR registrar website for details) to drop the class and end their participation without penalty.
-However, you must participate throughout both semesters in order to exercise the guaranteed housing option.
-The requirement to participate in the Spring semester is waived for registered students who study abroad or participate in Cornell in Washington or similar University programs during the Spring semester.